 The followers of the Vedas were the Indo-Europeans, sometimes known as “Aryans.”
 The Indo-Europeans, at least according to one prominent theory, came from Central Asia some time around 2,000 BCE and established themselves in northern India, along the plains of the river Ganges as well as on the Deccan plateau in central and southern parts of the sub-continent.
 The Indo-Europeans were originally nomads and even once they increasingly turned to farming, cattle-breeding continued to be important in their lives.
 The cow was already at this time a sacred animal.
 Not that much is known about the Indo-Europeans, but the Vedas contain traces of their rituals.
 Their kings sacrificed horses and they drank soma, a potion with magical properties.
 [Read more: “Horse sacrifices“]

 During the first millennium BCE there were a large number of different ethnic groups and tribes located on the plains of the Ganges river in northern India.
 They formed janapada, or “nations,” which gradually came to be associated with a particular piece of territory.
 All major geographical regions of contemporary India can be traced back to these Vedic nations.
 Already these early societies were divided into distinct social classes.
 The priests, or brahmins, formed the leading class; the warriors or kshatriya, came next, then craftsmen and merchants, and finally the class of servants.
 These four main groups were later subdivided into a multitude of different castes, each one responsible for a certain task and governed by its respective rules.
 The caste system as a whole was maintained through religious sanctions.
 You were born into a certain caste, into a certain job and a social position, and there was basically nothing you could do about it.
 This was the world which the gods had ordained.
-Later indigenous religions, such as Buddhism, Jainism and Sikhism, won adherents by rejecting the caste system.
+Later indigenous religions, such as Buddhism, Jainism and Sikhism, won adherents by rejecting this rigid view of society.

 As far as religious thought is concerned, two quite different traditions developed.
-In the western part of the Ganges river valley — towards today’s Pakistan — a priest-led culture flourished, as originally described in the Vedas, which focused on rituals and on the secrets teachings conveyed by gurus.
+In the western part of the Ganges river valley – towards today’s Pakistan – a priest-led culture flourished, as originally described in the Vedas, which focused on rituals and on the secrets teachings conveyed by gurus.
 Here the emphasis was on the sacrifices which the gods required and the rewards you might get if you performed them correctly.
 This is the religious tradition which later came to be known as Hinduism.
 The leading social class, the brahmins, were the keepers of these rituals and the wisdom the traditions contained constituted the spiritual basis of their secular power.
-In the eastern part of the Ganges plains — towards today’s Bangladesh — the emphasis was rather on ascetic practices, on meditation and the religious development of each individual.
-Much debated questions here included the nature of consciousness and the self.
-There is a brahman, a “world-soul,” some teachers argued, but there is an atman too, the soul of each individual.
+However, in the eastern part of the Ganges plains – towards today’s Bangladesh – the emphasis was rather on ascetic practices, on meditation and on the religious development of each individual.
+Much debated questions here included the nature of consciousness and the notion of a self.
+There is a brahman, a “world-soul,” religious teachers argued, but there is an atman too, the soul of each individual.
 The question was how the two related to each other.
 How can the self remain the same from one moment to the next or from one lifetime to another?
 In order to investigate such questions, ascetics engaged in practices which later developed into yoga and meditation.

-It was in this environment that two schools arose which later were to become full-fledged religions — Jainism and Buddhism.
+It was in this environment that two schools arose which later were to become full-fledged religions – Jainism and Buddhism.
 The Jains are famous for their doctrine of ahimsa, or “non-violence,” which not only made them renounce war but also turned them into vegetarians.
 Jain monks even refuse to eat root vegetables since small creatures living in the earth may be harmed when they are pulled up.
 Jainism preaches universal love, non-attachment to worldly possessions, and it emphasizes the importance of devotional practices.
 Much later, in the twentieth-century, the idea of ahimsa would inspire the methods employed by Mahatma Gandhi, the leader of the Indian independence movement.
-There are still between four and five million Jains in India today.
+There are still between four and five million Jains living in India today.

 Buddhism was founded by Siddharta Gautama, a prince born in the small kingdom of Shakya, in today’s Nepal, most likely in the fifth century BCE.
 At first he lived the regular, pleasure-seeking, life of a prince; he married and had children.
 Yet at the age of 29, legend has it, he one day left his palace and encountered first an old man, then a sick man and finally a decaying corpse.
 Realizing that sickness, old age and death awaited also him, he decided to change his way of life.
-He engaged in various strenuous ascetic practices before he eventually settled for a “middle way,” a life of moderation and detachment, which finally brought him to enlightenment.
+He engaged in various strenuous ascetic practices before eventually settling on a “middle way,” a life of moderation and detachment, which finally brought him to enlightenment.
 Siddharta became a “Buddha,” meaning “the awakened one.”
 The world is an illusion, the Buddha taught, and through our desires and ceaseless striving we make ourselves unhappy.
 In fact, the self is an illusion too.
 Enlightenment is a matter of being released from suffering and from our notion of a self.
 This way we will no longer have to be reborn.

 The chaos left by Alexander’s non-invasion provided an opportunity for others to assert themselves.
 This is how the first India-wide state, the Mauryan empire, came to be established.
-The Mauryans overthrew the various mahapadayana kingdoms and between 322 and 180 BCE, they ruled an empire which for the first time encompassed next to all of India — only the southern tip of the sub-continent remained outside of their control.
+The Mauryans overthrew the various mahapadayana kingdoms and between 322 and 180 BCE, they ruled an empire which for the first time encompassed next to all of India – only the southern tip of the sub-continent remained outside of their control.
 At the time the Mauryan empire was one of the largest political entities in the world.
-Yet the most famous of the Mauryan kings was Ashoka, 304-232 BCE, the grandson of Chandragupta Maurya, also known as “Ashoka the Great.”
-Ashoka too was a ruthless ruler, or rather, this was how he began his career.
+The most famous of the Mauryan kings was Ashoka, 304-232 BCE, also known as “Ashoka the Great.”
+Ashoka was a ruthless ruler, or rather, this was how he began his career.
 In order to make himself heir to the throne, legend has it, he killed no fewer than 99 of his brothers, and once he had assumed power he continued to be both selfish and cruel.
 Yet he eventually came to regret his behavior.
 Above all it was the spectacular bloodshed which took place at the battle of Kalinga, 260 BCE, in which, reputedly, no fewer than a quarter of a million soldiers died, that made him change his ways.
 Remorseful and disgusted with his previous way of life, Ashoka converted to Buddhism, gave away his possessions to the poor and took up vegetarianism.

 After the Mauryan empire, new waves of invaders swept in from the north-west.
-The most successful of these were the Kushans who established a kingdom in northern India during the first four centuries CE.
+The most successful of these were the Kushans who established themselves in northern India during the first four centuries CE.
 The Kushan empire stretched into Central Asia too and it included Bactria, in today’s Afghanistan.
-Bactrian culture at the time was a curious mixture of Buddhist influences, Zoroastrianism and the Greek traditions which the army of Alexander the Great had left behind.
+Bactrian culture at the time was a curious mixture of Buddhist influences, Zoroastrianism, and the Greek traditions which the army of Alexander the Great had left behind.
 The Kushans produced works of art in the Greek tradition.
 Gold coins were minted with Greek text and enormous statues were erected in which the Buddha was wearing a Greek toga.
 [Read more: “The Buddhas of Bamiyan“] During the Kushan empire, trade flourished with Central Asia, but also with places much further afield – Egypt, the Aksumite kingdom and Rome.
-[Read more: “The Ark of the Convenant”] In the second century CE, the Kushans brought tributary gifts to the emperor in China.
-They sent Buddhist missionaries too who helped translate Buddhist scriptures into Chinese.
+[Read more: “The Ark of the Convenant”] In the second century CE, the Kushans brought tributary gifts to the emperor in China; they sent Buddhist missionaries too who helped translate Buddhist scriptures into Chinese.
 Much of what we know about the Kushan empire is contained in eyewitness accounts left by visitors and merchants coming from China.
 One such traveler, Xuanzang, was a Chinese monk, scholar and translator who traveled to India early in the seventh century in order to find more authentic version of Buddhist texts.
 [Read more: “Journey to the West“] He returned home with many precious manuscripts but also with the Bactrian version of the images of the Buddha.
-This is how Buddha statues everywhere came to wear Greek clothes.
+This is how Buddha statues everywhere came to wear Greek togas.

 In the fourth century CE, the rulers of the Gupta dynasty, 319–605 CE, came to dominate the northern parts of the Indian sub-continent.
-The Gupta empire was a proper state, with a bureaucracy, a tax system and salaried government officials.
+The Gupta empire was a proper state, with a bureaucracy, a tax system and salaried officials.
 The Gupta kings issued coins with their pictures on them, thus spreading their images throughout the kingdom and informing ordinary people who their ruler was.
-The economy was flourishing — metallurgy in particular, and at the time India was the world-leader in iron production.
+The economy was flourishing – metallurgy in particular, and at the time India was the world-leader in iron production.
 Enormous iron pillars were cast together with Buddha statues in copper.
 The sciences made great strides too.
 It was now that Indian mathematicians invented the number zero.
 Zero is of course not very much, but it was to revolutionize mathematics.
 They also determined that π, pi, was equal to 3.14, plus a long string of digits.
 Indian astronomers calculated the exact number of days in a year and also the circumference of the earth with astonishing precision.
 [Read more: “Indian mathematics“]

 There were many indianized states throughout East Asia.
 This is a small sample: